AngeloGalav/gauntlet/README.md

     - [x] save gradcam/lime result (i.e. outputs/model_name/grad_cam/CIFAKE or outputs/model_name/lime/RVAA etc...)
     - [x] output prediction probability (useful if we make webapp)
     - [ ] batch lime/gradcam (no display, only save) (i.e. run and save all gradcam for a batch or collection of batches to see them later)
-    - [x] test to see if we can use less layers in gradcam for speeding up the computation.
+    - [x] test to see if we can use less layers in gradcam for speeding up the computation (result: layer4 should be fine for resnet).
+    - [ ] create gradcam/lime function that takes a SINGLE image as input (in the format found in server.py) and returns the plt object!!!
 - [x] Plotting
     - [x] f1, precision, recall graphs
     - [x] update LIME function to show predicted/label etc...